 In melt refining, the most common way in which an element partitions to a slag is by reacting with oxygen to form a stable oxide which may be captured by and incorporated into the slag.
-Based on the standard free energies of formation of the common rare earth elements Ce, La, and Nd, it can be inferred that their behavior should be quite similar when reacting with oxygen and that they should form a (Re_2O_3) oxide.
+Based on the standard free energies of formation of the common rare earth elements Ce, La, and Nd, it can be inferred that their behavior should be quite similar when reacting with oxygen and that they should form a $(\text{Re}2\text{O}3)$ oxide.
 Cerium and lanthanum are strong deoxidizers which lower the activity and solubility of oxygen in liquid iron in much the same way as aluminum does.
 In the presence of 0.05 to 0.1 wt % of cerium in liquid iron the solubility limit of oxygen is about 10 ppm.
-The interaction coefficients e{\circ}^{i} are estimated to be within -3 to-5.12 negative free energies of formation but have low boiling points so that they are not retained in solution.
+The interaction coefficients $e{\circ}^{i}$ are estimated to be within -3 to-5.

+Rare earths are the strongest deoxidizers available in steelmaking because only the rare earths have boiling points high enough to allow retention of effective residuals in solution.
+Other frequently used deoxidizers, calcium and magnesium oxides have highly negative free energies of formation but have low boiling points so that they are not retained in solution.
 Neodymium is also an effective deoxidizer, but its chemistry has been less completely documented than cerium and lanthanum.
-The standard free energy of formation of CeO2 is more positive than the standard free energy of formation of Ce2O3 but from examination of the standard free energy values alone it is impossible to predict which will form in a complex system.13 The oxide of cerium which will be present is determined by the amounts of oxygen and cerium available for reaction (activity).
+The standard free energy of formation of CeO2 is more positive than the standard free energy of formation of Ce2O3 but from examination of the standard free energy values alone it is impossible to predict which will form in a complex system.
+The oxide of cerium which will be present is determined by the amounts of oxygen and cerium available for reaction (activity).
 Cerium and oxygen may combine as follows: